ericx20/crystalcube/README.md

 # crystalcube

 A collection of unique speedcubing tools

 ![screenshot of crystalcube](src/assets/mockup-dark.webp)

-## ZZ Trainer
+## CFOP Cross & ZZ EO Trainers

-Improves your EOStep efficiency: lets you learn from computer-optimal solutions with powerful EO visualization
+Improves your first step efficiency: lets you learn from computer-optimal solutions with visualization

-- Novel 3D cube visualizer highlights bad edges and how they get eliminated
+- Novel 3D cube visualizer highlights bad edges for EO and how they get eliminated
 - Scrambles are random-state or can be set to a specific level
-- Solver that suggests optimal solutions for EO, EOLine, EOCross
+- Fast solver that generates optimal solutions for cross, EO, EOLine, EOCross
 - Inspired by [Onionhoney's Roux Trainers](https://onionhoney.github.io/roux-trainers/)

-Support for CFOP is coming soon!

 ## OH Scrambler